 Hickory still has a nice pop to it, and it could be worth a look, especially if you have a muscular build to help get the bat around in a hurry.

 Low estimates place maple usage at 70% among MLB players.
 It’s one of the hardest of all bat woods meaning it’s also one of the heaviest.
 It might not be the optimal choice for a beginner because the weight makes it a bit harder to control, and the “sweet spot” is a lot smaller than other types of wood.
 Maple is also very stiff and has no flex, making ideal bat speed harder to achieve.

 With that said, it has the most “pop.”
 Balls fly off of maple faster and further than anything else.
 A solidly hit ball off a maple bat will travel fifteen feet more on average.
 That could be the difference between circling the bases and popping out.
 It’s easy to see why it has become the dominant bat choice in just a short amount of time.

 Things To Consider When Choosing Your Wood Bat

 Baseball players come in all shapes and sizes, and so do their bats.
 Body type is one of the primary factors in determining your ideal bat, but it’s not everything.
 You need to consider your league rules, how much experience you have, what type of hitter you are, and what type of hitter you want to become when picking from the best wood bats.

-If you’re new to wood bats or baseball in general, you’ll want something that gives you the most control.
+If you’re new to wooden bats or baseball in general, you’ll want something that gives you the most control.
 A lighter wood with an even weight distribution will provide optimal conditions for you to make contact with the baseball.
 Ash is a good starting point, and if you’re in a BBCOR league, bamboo or composite might be even better.